 But then her phone rang.
 She answered by saying, “He’s OK.”
 The person on the other end of the line must have asked what happened because she explained that her son (he’d called her Mommy by this point, so I was sure of the relationship) had been at the playground with his babysitter and cut his hand badly.
 They had been at the emergency room for hours, and the boy had received three stitches and a tetanus shot.
 She said, “He’s super cranky because it’s way past his bedtime, but he’s holding it together right now because he’s eating a piece of chocolate.
 I promised him a treat if he was brave for the needle.”
 Ouch.
 I’m berating myself for being a total jerk by this point, even if it was only in my head, but it got worse (or better, depending on how you look at it).

 She said, “Yeah, the interview went well.
-I just wish I hadn’t had to leave [boy’s name] with [babysitter’s name] at the playground.
+I just wish I hadn’t had to leave [boy] with [babysitter] at the playground.
 I don’t think she was watching him closely enough.”
 Pause.
 “I know, I know, he’s fine.
 But I just feel bad.”
 Pause.
 “Yes, I know that having the money will help us.
 He’ll be so happy to have his own room!”

 By now I wanted to apologize a thousand times over, even though I hadn’t actually uttered a word.
 And I really was mortified at my internal behaviour.
 I try to be as open-minded as possible.
 I know that judging a book by its cover is a fool’s game.
 And I’m sure there are times in my short parenting history when someone has thought badly of me and my child in public (like this past weekend when I belted Sophie into the basket of the grocery store cart because she kept trying to stand up, but didn’t want to walk on her own.
 She wanted to cart surf.
 Cue the temper tantrum).

 Read more: How to tame public tantrums >